-3.2.3 Description of approaches
+3.2.2 The approaches considered

 The following sections describe the approaches and options within these in more detail.

 Open beach approach

 This approach is the current management practice of beach nourishment, taking sand every year from licensed offshore sites, to replace material lost through natural erosion and storms, and pumping it onto the beaches.
 These beaches limit wave exposure at the seawall and reduces the risk of damage to its foundations and the supporting clay layer underneath.